-2.1.2 System Activity Information: sar
+2.1.3 System activity information: sar

-sar can generate extensive reports on almost all important system activities, among them CPU, memory, IRQ usage, IO, or networking.
-It can also generate reports on the fly. sar gathers all their data from the /proc file system.
+sar can generate extensive reports on almost all important system activities, among them CPU, memory, IRQ usage, I/O, and networking.
+It can also generate reports in real time.
+The sar command gathers data from the /proc file system.

-Note: sysstat Package
+Note: sysstat package

-sar is a part of the sysstat package.
-You need to install the package either with YaST, or with zypper in sysstat.
+The sar command is a part of the sysstat package.
+Install it with YaST, or with the zypper in sysstat command. sysstat.service does not start by default, and must be enabled and started with the following command: